VILLASframework/documentation/node/types/Infiniband.md

 This specifies the type of connection the node will set up.

 * `RDMA_PS_TCP` provides reliable, connection-oriented, message based communication between the nodes.
 Packets are delivered in order.
 In this mode, one Queue Pair is connected to one othere Queue Pair.
 * `RDMA_PS_UDP` provides unreliable, connection less, datagram communication between nodes.
-Both ordering and delivery are not guaranteed in this mode.i
+Both ordering and delivery are not guaranteed in this mode.

 `RDMA_PS_TCP` and `RDMA_PS_UDP` are mapped to the Queue Pair types as `IBV_QPT_RC`, `IBV_QPT_UD`, respectively.
 If two nodes should be connected, both should be set to the same `rdma_port_space`.